Mississippi mother says Ring camera in 8-year-old daughter's room was hacked

-Now, that mother has a warning for others who turn to technology for peace of mind.
+Now, that mother speaks to WMC with a warning for others who turn to technology for peace of mind.

 The Ring camera was a way for Ashley LeMay to keep an eye on her three daughters and seem close by while working her overnight nurse shifts.